Joyce Sikakane: Later life

-In 1977, Sikakane's autobiography, A Window on Soweto, was published in London by the International Defence and Aid Fund.
+In 1977, Sikakane's autobiography, A Window on Soweto, was published in London by the International Defence and Aid Fund (IDAF), in the year following the Soweto uprising.

 In 1994, she returned to South Africa, being employed by the South African Broadcasting Corporation until 2001.

 On 29 July 1997, she gave testimony before the Truth and Reconciliation Commission (TRC) about her experiences under apartheid, including her treatment while she was in her months-long detainment.

 In 2008, an unsent letter addressed to Sikakane from Nelson Mandela was discovered by a Nelson Mandela Foundation archivist.

 Other

 Sikakane is among the writers featured in Margaret Busby's 1992 anthology Daughters of Africa.